-For Part 2 of our Injury Recovery Advice series we caught up with five experts who shared some great tips for athletes during the rehabilitation process.
+For Part 2 of our Injury Recovery Advice series we caught up with five experts who shared some great tips for athletes during the injury rehabilitation process.

-If you missed Part 1, where five athletes from the Brace Community shared tips for others going through the recovery process, you can read it here.
+If you missed Part 1, where five athletes from the Brace Community shared tips for others going through the injury recovery process, you can read it here.

 1. Kat Williamson, Specialist in Athletic Injury Recovery and Transition out of Sport, Next Turn Therapy